CodyBontecou/blog-nuxt-content/content/obsidian-git-on-ios.md

 draft: false
 ignore: false
 created_at: 2024-11-09T10:02
-last_modified: 2024-12-19T11:29
+last_modified: 2024-12-25T22:46
-lang: en
+lang: eng
 ---

 A step-by-step guide on how to connect your obsidian vault that is stored on Github to your iOS device.

 The [obsidian-git](https://github.com/Vinzent03/obsidian-git) plugin works for iOS and Android, although it claims on their github repository that it is unreliable and in some cases, simply does not work.